RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-02-07-REST-PowerShell-and-Infoblox.md

 ---
 {% include _toc.html %}

+*Edit: Wrote [a follow-up](http://ramblingcookiemonster.github.io/Querying-the-Infoblox-Web-API/) illustrating a few of these issues through a rudimentary Infoblox PowerShell module.*

 A short while back, someone asked if I would be up for writing about calling the Infoblox web API through PowerShell.
 I don’t have extensive experience with this topic, but this is a great opportunity to discuss REST APIs, and the interfaces vendors expose to their customers.

 There won’t be any Infoblox PowerShell in this post, that’s in the pipeline.